khaledradwan96/FreshCart/README.md

 - edit toast of add product
 - fixed pug in Checkout session and pay
 - mange page of user account
+- add search bar to products

+## ✨ Working on handel it more
+- make addToCart as independent Compound and use it when need
+- handel remove items from wish list
+- when user select product in products compound
+-

 ## 🛠️ Technologies Used